Edward Conze: Legacy

 Edward Conze was and continues to be a polarizing figure.
-As the great Indologist Gerald James Larson said in his review of The Memoirs of a Modern Gnostic, "He was denied a permanent academic position throughout his life, even though his scholarly competence and productivity easily matched and frequently surpassed most of his contemporaries. [...]
+As the Indologist Gerald James Larson said in his review of The Memoirs of a Modern Gnostic, "He was denied a permanent academic position throughout his life, even though his scholarly competence and productivity easily matched and frequently surpassed most of his contemporaries. [...]
 He treasured the Buddhist notions of anātman, the practice of quiet meditation and the perfection of wisdom, yet he was continually embroiled in personal squabbles in which he was capable of behaviour that was anything but selfless, reflective or wise.
 He valued authentic learning, serious scholarship and the exchange of ideas, yet he could sit for hours casting horoscopes, reading palms and expostulating with the ancient mysteries."

-In his essay Great Buddhists of the Twentieth Century (Windhorse Publications: 1996), controversial British writer and teacher of Buddhism, and personal friend of Conze's, Sangharakshita writes that "Dr. Conze was a complex figure, and it is not easy to assess his overall significance....
-He was a self-confessed élitist, which is usually something people are ashamed of nowadays, but he wasn’t ashamed of it at all....
-Nor did he approve of either democracy or feminism, which makes him a veritable ogre of ‘political incorrectness’."
+In his essay Great Buddhists of the Twentieth Century (Windhorse Publications: 1996), British writer and teacher of Buddhism, and personal friend of Conze's, Sangharakshita writes that "Dr. Conze was a complex figure, and it is not easy to assess his overall significance....
+He was a self-confessed élitist, which is usually something people are ashamed of nowadays, but he wasn't ashamed of it at all....
+Nor did he approve of either democracy or feminism, which makes him a veritable ogre of 'political incorrectness'."
 Nevertheless, Sangharakshita summarizes Conze's legacy as a scholar of Buddhism as follows:

 Ji Yun, Librarian of the Buddhist College of Singapore, describes Conze's legacy as follows:

 However, while religieux continue to idolize Conze, his work has attracted much criticism from within academia.
 Greg Schopen wrote: "Conze's notes to his edition reproduce all the errors in Chakravarti's edition, and there are a number of cases in which Conze's notations in regard to the Gilgit text are wrong or misleading."

 Jonathan Silk has described his edition of the Heart Sutra as "chaotic".
 His Heart Sutra edition was subsequently shown to contain a number of mistakes.